Jacqui Chan

 Jacqueline "Jacqui" Chan (born 1939) is a Chinese-Trinidadian dancer, actress and singer.

 Early life

 Chan was born in Port of Spain, Trinidad and Tobago to a Chinese mother and a Chinese-Russian father.
 Her parents had both migrated to British Guiana as indentured laborers to work on a sugar cane plantation after the abolition of slavery.
-She moved to London at age 16, and studied ballet at the Elmhurst Ballet School.
-She enrolled on a four-year teaching course at the Royal Academy of Dancing, but quit after a year and joined the cast of Teahouse of the August Moon.
+Her father's cousin would be the mother to Carlisle Chang and thus already was the growing girl attached to an extended family acquainted with the arts.
+For further immersion in this field, a move to London at age 16 was taken and the study of ballet commenced at the Elmhurst Ballet School.
+She enrolled on a four-year teaching course at the Royal Academy of Dancing, but abandoned such course of her life upon one year and sought and was accepted to join the cast of Teahouse of the August Moon.